chicorycolumn/be-promise-i-made2/README.md

 ### 2.b Add some extra functionality to this endpoint, allow for a query e.g.`?album=3`to get all the songs for an album.

+- _NOTE: treat this task as if you were using a production database with millions of entries.
+Be wary of fetching too much data just to filter it down_

 ADVANCED: Make this endpoint work for multiple queries (e.g. `album` AND `chart_position`)

 - _HINT: if are doing the advanced option have a look at the [axios documentation](https://github.com/axios/axios#example) for making requests with queries._